min2ha/ukwa-site/content/target/52021/index.en.md

   "subject": "Religion/Theology"
 }

-# Church of St. Michael the Archangel, Chagford

 St Michael’s belongs to a benefice of Anglican (Church of England) churches which, together with the churches of the North Tawton group, forms a family of churches called the Whiddon Mission Community.